 Sulamit, played by Julieta Vetrano as a child and Celeste Cid into adulthood, is quite taken with Friedrich (Juan Francisco Rey, later Max Riemelt) when he and his family move in across the street.
 It may be the fact that he’s blond, or that he has a cute dog.

-But when that dog is taken by the dog catcher, she tries to get her parents to help recover it.
-It’s just that they’re a little leery of the Burgs.
+When that dog is taken by the dog catcher, she tries to get her parents to help recover it.
+But they’re a little leery of the Burgs.
 Yes, the neighbors speak German as well as Spanish, like the Lownesteins.
 But Dad (Jean Pierre Noher) goes so far as to snub them in the street.

 To Sulamit — who has to go by “Susana” on official forms in Peronist Argentina — “He’s Argentine, just like me.”